 For those who have been planning or are in the process of applying, ANZ is encouraging Kiwis to talk to banks about other options.
 They remain committed to helping our customers achieve their homeownership goals.

 How does this affect KiwiSaver Investors?

-For KiwiSaver Investors, this will mean you now need a more extensive first home deposit and, therefore, more time investing in KiwiSaver.
-Investors will have to leave their KiwiSaver balances in the chosen funds for longer to earn more returns to increase their balance.
+For KiwiSaver Investors, this will mean you now need a more extensive first home deposit and, therefore, more time investing.
+Investors will have to leave their balances in the chosen funds for longer to earn more returns to increase their balance.
 Due to the longer investment horizon, investors who were close to their 10% deposit goal may have to re-evaluate their KiwiSaver funds.
 Investors who intend to withdraw for a low deposit on a home will no longer have their KiwiSaver in a cash fund and will be able to move their balance into a fund that could result in a greater return to achieve the 20% deposit goal.